 Mauna Kea -- THE hardest bike climb in the world.

-Mauna Kea is the most difficult bike climb in the world.
+Mauna Kea is the most difficult bike climb in the world and one of the most epic.
 Adjectives do not describe this climb.
 Distinguished by the highest Fiets Index in the world, Mauna Kea is a monstrous, nearly impossible ascent.
 In addition to the daunting climb, cyclists must be mentally and physically prepared for changing weather conditions, altitude sickness and varying terrain on this extremely challenging 42 mile climb.

 Not much vegetation on a volcano.